 Jonathan Gatward

 Jon dual trained in Anaesthesia and Intensive Care Medicine in the UK before coming to Australia.
-He is now a Staff Specialist in Intensive Care at Royal North Shore Hospital.
+He is now a Senior Staff Specialist in Intensive Care at Royal North Shore Hospital.

 Jon has a Postgraduate Certificate in Medical Education and is a trained simulation instructor.
 He likes to take sim out of the Sim Centre, preferring to run in-situ simulation training, such as the program he runs in the RNSH ICU.